Article V. MEMBERSHIP IN CHAPTERS

 for active membership of that particular membership classification.
 Individual lifetime memberships are $30.00.

-Each chapter may select two persons each induction for honorary membership.
-Students that do not meet the Phi Alpha criteria are not eligible for honorary membership.
-This recognition is available to persons outside the program who have
+Each chapter may select two persons each year for honorary membership.
+Students that do not meet the Phi Alpha criteria are not eligible.
+This recognition is available to persons outside the program who have made significant contribution

 Student Support Membership